Coming 28 November 2017

 “Well, we’ll resume the willow bark tea…”

 “Twill save yer life, ye daft man.
-If ye’d stayed abed as I told ye to, this might no’ have happened.”
+If ye’d stayed abed as I told ye, this might no’ have happened.”

 “Ye told him to stay abed?
 When?”

 “Just this morn.
-I found him in yon chair.”
-The healer gestured at the wooden seat by the fireplace.
+I found him in yon chair, soon after first light.”
+The healer gestured at the wooden seat by the window.

 “Bored,” Cameron complained.
 “And now Mary will leave me.
-More bored.
-Need water.”
+More bored.”
+He held out a hand.
+“Thirsty.”

 “I ken it. ’Tis no’ like ye have no’ done this to me before.”

-In answer, Mary dropped the cold cloth on Cameron’s chest.
+In answer, Mary laid the cold cloth on Cameron’s chest.

 “Ye could open yer eyes.”
-She spread the cloth across his chest, then reached for another.
+She spread the cloth across his broad chest, her fingers itching to trace its muscled contours.
+Instead, she stepped back and reached for another cloth.
 “Does the light hurt them?”

-Mary took pity on him and used the next to wipe his face, then laid it across his brow and eyes.
+He’d frowned when he answered.
+Mary took pity on him and used the next cloth to wipe sweat from his face, then laid it across his brow and eyes.

-“I dinna ken why yer fever came back,” Mary soothed, “but we’ll make it better.”
+“I dinna ken why yer fever came back,” Mary soothed, “but we will make it go away.”

 “I want ye to stay, Mary.
 No’ to go with yer da.
 No one cares for me as ye do.”

 “Nonsense.
-Why, even that serving girl said she likes ye and doesna wish ye to die.
-Now, stop being a child.
+Why, even the serving girl doesna wish ye to die, though I canna see why she likes ye when ye complain like this.
+Now, stop acting like a wean.
 Ye’re no’ three years old.
 Ye’ll get better whether I have the care of ye or nay.”

-“So ye have made up yer mind to go.”
+“So ye have made up yer mind to go,” Cameron said softly, as though to himself.

+He failed to respond to her teasing, making her frown.
 “I dinna have much choice, now do I?”
 Mary wrung out another cloth and stroked it along Cameron’s neck and throat.
+It caught in the bristles of his dark beard and they teased Mary’s fingertips with their rough texture.
+“We need to get the lad to shave ye again,” she told him.
+He nodded and tilted his head, giving her better access.
+Then she got a fresh cloth and wrung it out.
 “Brace yerself.
 I’m going to put this one on yer belly.”

 “Ye dinna think yer da can take care of himself without ye?”
 Cameron challenged as she spread the cold cloth below the one on this chest.
 His only reaction was to tighten the muscles in his abdomen.

-Cameron grunted and rolled to his side, swung his legs off the bed and sat up.
-He wiped his face with the cloth, then handed it to Mary.
-He accepted the cup from the healer and tossed it back, wincing as he swallowed.
+Cameron wiped his face with the cloth, then handed it back to Mary.
+With a grunt, he rolled to his side, swung his legs off the bed and sat up, tugging the sheet and woolen blanket along with him over his lap.
+Then he accepted the cup from the healer and tossed it back, wincing as he swallowed.
 “Ale…please.”

-The serving girl poured some into a clean cup and handed it to Mary.
+The serving girl poured some into a clean cup with a shaking hand and gave it to Mary.
 Mary passed it to Cameron.

 He tossed it back, then held the cup out.
 “More.
 I can still taste that bitter tea.”